f5devcentral/f5xc-solutions/docs/guides/guide1.rst

 Cloud & Platform Support
 ------------------------

-- Azure: Azure is supported out of the box for Console and Terraform based deployments.
+- **Azure**: Azure is supported out of the box for Console and Terraform based deployments.

   * How To: https://docs.cloud.f5.com/docs/how-to/site-management/create-azure-site
 |
-- AWS: AWS is supported out of the box for Console and Terraform based deployments.
+- **AWS**: AWS is supported out of the box for Console and Terraform based deployments.

   * VPC: https://docs.cloud.f5.com/docs/how-to/site-management/create-aws-site
   * TGW: https://docs.cloud.f5.com/docs/how-to/site-management/create-aws-site-with-tgw
 |
-- GCP: GCP is supported out of the box for Console and Terraform based deployments.
+- **GCP**: GCP is supported out of the box for Console and Terraform based deployments.

   * How To: https://docs.cloud.f5.com/docs/how-to/site-management/create-gcp-site
 |
-- OCI: (Follow Baremetal, use qcow2 image):
+- **OCI**: (Follow Baremetal, use qcow2 image):

   * Image: https://docs.cloud.f5.com/docs/images/node-cert-hw-kvm-images
   * How To: https://docs.cloud.f5.com/docs/how-to/site-management/create-baremetal-site
 |
-- VMWare: VMWare is supported out of the box Manual and Terraform based deployments.
+- **VMWare**: VMWare is supported out of the box Manual and Terraform based deployments.

   * Image: https://docs.cloud.f5.com/docs/images/node-vmware-images
   * How To: https://docs.cloud.f5.com/docs/how-to/site-management/create-vmw-site
 |
-- ProxMox: ProxMox is supported out of the box Manual and Terraform based deployments.
+- **ProxMox**: ProxMox is supported out of the box Manual and Terraform based deployments.

   * How To - Manual: `ProxMox`_
   * How To - Terraform: https://github.com/mwiget/f5xc-proxmox-site
 |
-- KVM: KVM is supported out of the box Manual and Terraform based deployments.
+- **KVM**: KVM is supported out of the box Manual and Terraform based deployments.

   * Image: https://docs.cloud.f5.com/docs/images/node-cert-hw-kvm-images
   * How To: https://docs.cloud.f5.com/docs/how-to/site-management/create-kvm-libvirt-site
 |
-- KubeVirt: KubeVirt KVM is supported out of the box Manual, but documentation is under development.
+- **KubeVirt**: KubeVirt KVM is supported out of the box Manual, but documentation is under development.
 |
-- k8s: k8s is supported out of the box Manual deployment via helm or manifest.
+- **Kubernetes**: k8s is supported out of the box Manual deployment via helm or manifest.

   * How To: https://docs.cloud.f5.com/docs/how-to/site-management/create-k8s-site
 |
-- Baremetal: Baremetal is supported out of the box Manual deployment.
+- **Baremetal**: Baremetal is supported out of the box Manual deployment.

   * Image: https://docs.cloud.f5.com/docs/images/node-cert-hw-kvm-images
   * How To: https://docs.cloud.f5.com/docs/how-to/site-management/create-baremetal-site